sst/sst/www/docs/constructs/Script.md

 }
 ```

-Now when you deploy this app, the `afterDeployStack` will get deployed at last and runs the `AfterDeploy` Script.
+Now when you deploy this app, the `AfterDeployStack` will get deployed at the end and run the `Script`.

-Note that if the script fails to run, the entire deploy is considered failed.
-And the updates made to the `apiStack` and the `dbStack` will get rolled back.
+Note that, if the script fails to run, the entire deploy is marked as failed.
+And the updates made to the `ApiStack` and the `DBStack` will get rolled back.
 In this case, you can fix the script, and deploy again.

 ### Running multiple Scripts